rwalk/straw/README.md

 1. Install the aws cli
 2. Install Python boto3
 3. Set your default configurations by calling "aws configure"
-4. Modify the settings in `straw_service_config.sh` to your own AWS account information and then
+4. Modify the settings in `aws_config/straw_service_config.sh` to your own AWS account information and then
 ```
 source straw_service_config.sh
 ```

 ####Steps:

-1. `cd src/aws_config`
+1. `cd aws_config`
-2. `/create_clusters.py --help` to get instructions about this AWS creation script and follow instructions.
+2. `./create_clusters.py --help` to get instructions about this AWS creation script and follow instructions.
 3. Once all resources are created, `cd configure`.
 This directory contains scripts to configure each of the individual services; you'll need to run each of these to configure the resource, e.g. `./configure_elasticsearch`.
 4. Once resources are created, run
 ```